-'Dawn Of A New Unified Republican Government' Coming in 2017
+'Dawn Of A New Unified Republican Government' Coming In 2017

 "I'm tired of divided government.
 It doesn't work very well," Ryan lamented a week prior to Election Day.
 "We've gotten some good things done.
 But the big things — poverty, the debt crisis, the economy, health care — these things are stuck in divided government, and that's why we think a unified Republican government's the way to go."

 Up close, Congress has not been as unproductive as the public believes.
-Major legislation affecting health care, highways, public education and taxes have worked their way through the legislative process and made it to Obama's desk these past six years.
+Major legislation affecting health care, highways, public education and taxes has worked its way through the legislative process and made it to Obama's desk these past six years.

 One of the president's last acts was signing a sweeping $6.3 billion biomedical research bill that, among other ambitious goals, advances the cause of finding a cure for cancer.